23 Cloud microphysics

 \[ \begin{align} \mathbf{v} = \nabla\times\mathbf{A} \end{align} \]

-represented by a velocity potential $\mathbf{A}$.
+by means of a velocity potential $\mathbf{A}$.
 According to Eq.
-(B.98) applies
+(B.98), one has

 \[ \begin{align} \nabla\times\mathbf{A} &= \frac{A_\theta}{r}\mathbf{e}_\phi + \frac{A_\phi}{r\tan\left(\theta\right)}\mathbf{e}_r - \frac{A_\phi}{r}\mathbf{e}_\theta + \mathbf{e}_r\left(\frac{1}{r}\frac{\partial A_\phi}{\partial\theta} - \frac{1}{r\sin\left(\theta\right)}\frac{\partial A_\theta}{\partial\phi}\right)\nonumber\\ & + \mathbf{e}_\theta\left(\frac{1}{r\sin\left(\theta\right)}\frac{\partial A_r}{\partial\phi} - \frac{\partial A_\phi}{\partial r}\right) + \mathbf{e}_\phi\left(\frac{\partial A_\theta}{\partial r} - \frac{1}{r}\frac{\partial A_r}{\partial\theta}\right). \end{align} \]